 Review the following tips and procedures to help resolve any issues with your creditors, remove inaccurate information from your credit report and prevent any further fraud.

-- Request your TransUnion Credit Report and check for any unauthorized activity.
-Should any suspicious activity show up on your report, contact the creditors and question the account and/or inquiry.
-Also, consider signing up for ongoing credit monitoring, as well as any features that allow you to lock your report long-term.
+- Request your TransUnion credit report and check for any unauthorized activity.
+Should any suspicious activity show up on your report, contact the creditors and ask about the unfamiliar items.

 - If you have questions, contact us and/or the other major credit reporting companies, Equifax and Experian.